7 Biggest Lawn Care Mistakes (And How to Avoid Them)

+There are many lawn care mistakes which we all make, but here are the top 7.
 Here’s something you probably don’t hear enough: life should be fun.
-It should be spent eating ice creams by the sea, racing RC cars around empty car parks and growing yourself the lushest lawn in your county because, trust me, nothing beats growing a lush, green lawn: they make BBQs better, your Instagram stories snazzier, mental health issues easier to manage, picnics more perfect and staring out of the kitchen window with a fresh brew even more dreamy than they look in the movies.
+It should be spent eating ice creams by the sea, racing RC cars around empty car parks and growing yourself the lushest lawn in your county.
+Because, trust me, nothing beats growing a lush, green lawn.
+They make: BBQs better, your Instagram stories snazzier, mental health issues easier to manage, picnics more perfect and staring out of the kitchen window with a fresh brew even more dreamy than they look in the movies.

 So, to help you grow the greenest, healthiest lawn since Dr Seuss started writing books, we’ve pulled together a list of the biggest pitfalls standing between you and the lawn of your dreams.
 Now go get ‘em, tiger!

 Mistake No.1: Mowing Your Lawn Too Darn Short

 Rule #1 of lawn care is never cut your lawn shorter than 3 inches long.
 Rule #2 of lawn care is never cut your lawn shorter than 3 inches long.
 To correctly cut your grass, your lawn needs to feel like a posh shag pile rug or else you’ll be doing serious harm to it.
 Such as putting unnecessary stress on your grass, sapping it of its regenerative powers and making it more susceptible to insects and disease.

 That’s why you need to pick up a pen, grab the magnetic notepad off your fridge and write a reminder to yourself that says, “adjust cutting height of lawn mower,” and follow that up with a quick message about how you shouldn’t trim your grass by more than a third at any one time.
 Do this and you’ll notice a nice thick lawn that’s able to crowd out weeds.
 Winning.